remotestorage/armadietto/notes/S3 streaming store.md

 * min.io (both self-hosted and cloud)

 Configure the store by passing to the constructor the endpoint (host name, and port if not 9000), access key (admin user name) and secret key (password).
-(If you don't pass any arguments, S3 will use the public account on `play.min.io`, where the files can be **read, altered and deleted** by anyone in the world.)
+(If you don't pass any arguments, S3 will use the public account on `play.min.io`, where the files can be **read, altered and deleted** by anyone in the world.
+It's also incompatible.)
 If you're using a AWS and a region other than `us-east-1`, include that as a fourth argument.
 You can provide these however you like, but typically they are stored in these environment variables:

 * S3_ENDPOINT
 * S3_ACCESS_KEY